Christian the Younger of Brunswick: Campaigns of 1622-23

 After intense foraging and ravaging of the Alsace region, Christian and Mansfeld moved north in Lorraine, and upon the news of the Spanish siege of Bergen op Zoom, they marched to the relief of the city, fighting the Battle of Fleurus (29 August 1622) and in the midst of the battle, Christian displayed his well-known courage and stubbornness on the field by leading four unsuccessful cavalry charges against the Spanish lines under Fernández de Córdoba.
-It was on the fifth charge that the Protestant horsemen broke the Spanish lines and paved the way for the Protestant relief of Bergen op Zoom that October.
-This came at a cost of most of Christian's infantry and one of Christian's arms.
-Fresh from that victory, Christian spent the winter of 1622–23 in the Spanish Netherlands resting and replenishing his army to what would be in spring 1623 set at roughly 15,000.
+It was on the fifth charge that the Protestant horsemen broke through Spanish lines, which in the Protestant perspective paved the way for the relief of Bergen op Zoom that October.
+This came at a cost of most of Christian's infantry, all his baggage and artillery, and one of Christian's arms.
+After the amputation of his arm, Christian adopted the Latin motto Altera restat ("The other remains" or "I've still got the other one!").

+The Battle of Fleurus was claimed as a victory by both sides: although the Protestant commanders fled headlong with their cavalry, abandoning their infantry, baggage and artillery on the field, so by any measure losing the battle itself, their surviving cavalry's ability to make it through to the Dutch Republic did in some measure contribute to the relieving of the Protestant stronghold of Bergen op Zoom, providing grounds to claim the encounter as a strategic victory — although modern historians regard it as having made little difference in that regard.

+Fresh from that battle, Christian spent the winter of 1622–23 in the Spanish Netherlands resting and replenishing his army to what would in spring 1623 be set at roughly 15,000 men.
+He participated in a number of plunderings and burnings along the borders of France and Germany, in the Netherlands, and in north-west Germany.

 Spring 1623 saw a plan between Christian, Mansfeld, the Prince of Transylvania Bethlen Gabor, and his ally Count Thurn to retake Bohemia for the Protestants and to breathe new life into the ailing Protestant cause.
-The campaign faltered from the start as Count von Tilly received news of the troop movements and positioned himself in Lower Saxony, with reports from Mansfeld coming to Christian that he did not have the money to pay his armies or to campaign, leaving Christian to himself in the north.
+The campaign faltered from the start as the Count of Tilly received news of the troop movements and positioned himself in Lower Saxony, with reports from Mansfeld coming to Christian that he did not have the money to pay his armies or to campaign, leaving Christian to himself in the north.
 Outnumbered again, and leading an army that was not as disciplined as that of Tilly, Christian made a break for the relative safety of the United Provinces.
 He was outrun and outmaneuvered 10 miles short of the Dutch border, and in a stand typical of Christian's bravery, he was nonetheless decisively defeated at the Battle of Stadtlohn on 6 August 1623, when he lost all but 2,000 of this 15,000-man army.
 Broken, he fled for The Hague with the remnants of his army.